prestontw/bazel-rust-guided-experiment/book/index.md

 If you work in a project that has different languages all working together, bazel is a nice unified build tool that tries (depending on support level) to work for all of them.
-In this case, I think the smart builds and caching is worth the extra work.
+In this case, I think the smart builds and caching is worth the extra work for large enough projects.

 There is added complexity in maintaining bazel build files, but for using bazel with Rust specifically,